How To Move To The Caribbean With No Money? [Interesting Tips]

 Honduras: Roatan

 Roatan is a small island off Honduras’ northern coast that is just 50 square miles in size.
-It is well-known for its peaceful and pristine beaches, as well as the lack of high-rise projects.
+It is well-known for its peaceful and pristine beaches and the lack of high-rise projects.

 1. Dominican Republic